SquareSpoon/mst-Algorithm/README.md

 # mst-Algorithm
-a simple minimum spanning tree algorithm
+a simple minimum spanning tree algorithm that runs in O(M log N)